Government childcare scheme – tax-free top-up

 Using tax-free childcare

 Tax-free childcare can be used to pay for childcare that is approved childcare.
-This includes childminders, nurseries, nannies, after school clubs, playschemes and home care agencies.
-The childcare provider must sign up to the scheme.
+This includes childminders, nurseries, nannies, after-school clubs, playschemes, and home care agencies.
+The childcare provider must sign up for the scheme.

 Interaction with tax-credit and Universal Credit